Justwhittaker/PRO4-Mealdeals/README.md

 * My mentor **Ignatius Ukwuoma** for his patience and kindness
 * **AudreyLL88** and **Malia** for their very inspiring ReadME
 * **Code Institute Slack community** for the technical and emotional support
-* **Code Institute Tutors** Cormac, Jo, Mike, Tim, Sam, Johann and Milkos were fantastic help
+* **Code Institute Rockstar Tutors** Cormac, Jo, Mike, Tim, Sam, Johann and Milkos were fantastic help
 * **Alishia Whittaker**, for the Graphic design and stock images from Canva and your support through all my studies

 **Site for educational purposes only!**